-1. All City employees are compensated every fourteen calendar days, with paydays being every other Friday.
+- 1. All City employees are compensated every fourteen calendar days, with paydays being every other Friday.
 In the event Friday is a holiday, payday will be the first work day thereafter.
 The City Manager may authorize the distribution of paychecks earlier, but in no event shall distribution be later than as stated above.
-The pay period will begin Saturday morning at 0001 hours and will terminate at 2400 hours on Friday.
+The pay period will begin Saturday morning at 0001 hours and will terminate at 2400 hours on Friday. - 2.
+The normal work period for all full-time employees, except commissioned peace officers and certified firefighters/paramedics acting in that capacity, shall be forty (40)

-- 2. The normal work period for all full-time employees, except commissioned peace officers and certified firefighters/paramedics acting in that capacity shall be forty (40) hours.
-Exempt employees may be expected to exceed the 40 hour a week work period. - a.
-Full-time employees, except commissioned peace officers and certified firefighters acting in that capacity, will receive one hour for lunch.
-Employees may have two fifteen minutes breaks (one in the morning and one in the afternoon) as time allows, but no employee will be compensated for these two breaks if not taken during the workday. - b.
-Full-time employees, except commissioned peace officers and certified firefighters acting in that capacity, may utilize flexible work schedule.
-Such flexible schedules must be approved by the employee's immediate supervisor, Department Director and City Manager. - c.
+hours.
+Exempt employees may be expected to exceed the 40 hour a week work period.

+- a.
+Full-time employees, except commissioned peace officers and certified firefighters acting in that capacity, will be compensated for a 30-minute period.
+Employees are eligible to receive one hour for lunch but will only be compensated for 30 minutes.
+Employees may have two fifteen-minute breaks (one in the morning and one in the afternoon) as time allows, but no employee will be compensated for these two breaks.
+Department directors may consent to reduce their employees' lunch-hour by thirty (30) minutes respective to operational hours and employee schedules. - b.
+Full-time employees, except commissioned peace officers and certified firefighters acting in that capacity, may utilize flexible work schedules.
+Such flexible schedules must be approved by the employee's immediate supervisor, Department Director and the City Manager. - c.
 The work schedules for the Police and Fire Departments are prepared by the Chief of Police and Fire Chief and will be in compliance with the guidelines set forth by the Fair Labor Standards Act (FLSA). - 3.
-All Department Directors will fill out time records on themselves and their employees for each pay period and submit them to the Human Resources Department.
-Department Director's time records must be approved by the City Manager.
-Department Directors need to maintain regular office hours in order to be available to the citizens of Leon Valley.
+All Department Directors will fill out time records on their employees for each pay period and submit them to the Human Resources Department.
+Department Directors need to maintain regular office hours approved by the City Manager in order to be available to the citizens of Leon Valley, Department Director's time off outside of these regular work hours must be approved by the City Manager.